CONP-PCNO/conp-dataset/scripts/dats_jsonld_annotator/README.md

 ```

 The `--out` parameter is optional, if it is not specified, the files will be generated in the
-same directory as the original DATS.jsonld.
+same directory as the original DATS.json.

 **Option 2**:
 Annotate a single DATS file